A01705087/JAMFK/README.md

 	    g. sumar uno a a

-	    h. sumar uno a b
+	    h. sumar dos a b

             i.
 Regresar al paso 18.b